hstsethi/PyTenPass/Readme.md

 ## About

-PyTenPass is a non interactive read only keepass compataible password manager.
+PyTenPass is a non-interactive read only keepass compataible password manager.

 ## Features